 Before joining RIT, she was Access Services Manager at Cornell University.
 She holds a BS from Cornell and an MSLIS from Syracuse University.

 Kari Horowicz is responsible for instructing and assisting the RIT community in the use of the library collections and information discovery systems.
-She is also responsible for providing access to knowledge by developing and maintaining library information resources to support the RIT curriculum and student/faculty scholarship for College of Imaging Arts and Sciences.
+She is also responsible for providing access to knowledge by developing and maintaining library information resources to support the RIT curriculum and student/faculty scholarship for the College of Art and Design.

 Prior to coming to RIT, Horowicz was the Head Librarian, Albright-Knox Art Gallery, Buffalo, NY and the Architecture and Fine Arts Librarian, University of Florida, Gainesville.
 She has an MS in Library Service, Columbia University, and a BA in Art History, University of Rochester.